Act to Ensure Protection of Conscience in Health Care

 c) philosophical principle

-that is understood by the adherent to make it wrongful to participate in a designated service.
+that is understood by the adherent to make it wrongful to participate in a service.

 "service" includes interventions, treatments, procedures, services and activities.